Legal

 17.1 The Customer warrants that the Customer, Owner, consignor, consignee, receiver, notify party and other relevant parties are not subject to sanctions or trade restrictions.

-17.2 The Customer warrants that the Goods are not prohibited, restricted, counterfeit, stolen, unlawful, embargoed or misdeclared.
+17.3 The Customer warrants that the Goods are not prohibited, restricted, counterfeit, stolen, unlawful, embargoed or misdeclared.

 18. Technology and Electronic Systems

-18.1 CODEX Freight may use electronic systems, portals, EDI, CargoWise, customs systems, carrier platforms, email, APIs and third-party software to provide Services.
+18.1 Codex Freight may use electronic systems, portals, EDI, CargoWise, customs systems, carrier platforms, email, APIs and third-party software to provide Services.

-18.3 The Customer must ensure documents, links, files and data provided to CODEX Freight are accurate, secure and free from malware.
+18.3 The Customer must ensure documents, links, files and data provided to Codex Freight are accurate, secure and free from malware.

 19. Confidentiality and Privacy